cevio/simplize/README.md

-# simplizer
+# Project

-a new tool
+By simplize.

+MIT